JuliaAttic/QuDirac.jl/README.md

 #### ...and other stuff

+- Implementation of common operations like partial trace (`ptrace`) and partial transpose (`ptranspose`)
-- Treat states and operators as map-like data structures to enable label-based analysis
+- Treat states and operators as map-like data structures, enabling label-based analysis for spectroscopy purposes
 - `xsubspace` allows easy selection of excitation subspaces of states and operators
 - `permute` and `switch` allows generic permutation of factor labels for states
 - `filter`/`filter!` for the filtering out component states/operators via predicate functions